IDSIA/sacred/docs/collected_information.rst

-Bookeeping
+Bookkeeping
 ==========
-Finally, Sacred stores some additional bookeeping information, and some custom meta information about the runs.
+Finally, Sacred stores some additional bookkeeping information, and some custom meta information about the runs.
 This information is reported to the observers as soon as it is available, and can also be accessed through the :ref:`Run object <api_run>` using the